eloqdata/eloq-website/website/monographdb/whitepaper.md

 The demand for high-performance, scalable databases that can meet the challenges of modern data-intensive applications continues to grow.
 NewSQL databases have emerged to address these needs, offering the transactional consistency of traditional RDBMS systems with the scalability and performance of NoSQL databases.

-In this benchmark report, we compare the performance of MonographDB, a distributed NewSQL database powered by Data Substrate, with CockroachDB, a popular open-source NewSQL database.
+In this benchmark report, we compare the performance of MonographDB, a distributed NewSQL database powered by Data Substrate, with a popular open-source NewSQL database (refer to NewSQL-X in this report).
 The goal of this comparison is to evaluate the performance of MonographDB under various workloads especially distributed transaction workloads and its potential to deliver exceptional performance for demanding applications.

 ## Benchmark Setup